siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

   ball.setFExtPtr(weight)  # set the external force of the lagrangian dynamical system

-The ball is constrainted to lie above the floor  :math:`y = C * q` and :math:`C` is a one row * one column matrix :math:`C = \{1\}`
+The ball is constrained to lie above the floor.
+The relation between the state space and the constraint space is a linear mapping :math:`y = C * q` where :math:`y` denotes the constraint vector and :math:`q` denotes the state vector. :math:`C` is the one row * one column matrix:
+:math:`C = \{1\}`

+We build an object for this relation with the `LagrangianLinearTIR` class:

 .. testcode::

   C = [[1]]
   relation = LagrangianLinearTIR(C)

-A nonsmooth law defined as a Newton impact law :
+The "above floor" constraint is defined by the unilateral law :math:`y
+> 0` and a relation between velocities before and after impact. if :math:`t^{+}` denotes time before impact and :math:`t^{-}` denotes time after impact then if we add to the unilateral constraint a linear relation between the velocities :math:`\dot y(t^{+}) = e * \dot y(t^{-})`, we define a Newton impact nonsmooth law:

 .. testcode::

   e = 0.9
   nslaw = NewtonImpactNSL(e)

-We build an interaction object with the size of the input and the output, the nonsmooth law and the relation
+The relation and the nonsmooth law are tied together in an `Interaction`
+object:

 .. testcode::

-  # the first parameter is the size of the input and output
+  # the first parameter is here the dimension of the constraint space
   inter = Interaction(1,
                       nslaw,
                       relation)

+We finally build a `Model` object to gather the dynamical sytems we have defined (here just the ball) and link the interactions to them.

 .. testcode::